Patient-Centered Therapies & Solutions

 Music in itself can heal and calm the mind.
 Music encourages tranquility and rejuvenation in times of fear and despair.
 Music helps to answer questions about our beliefs and convictions, comforting us individually and bringing us together collectively.
 Music helps us to understand others and ourselves, to console when there are no words and to create new avenues for communication.
 Often times, what can’t be expressed in plain words can be conveyed in music.
 Music is a means to peace, contentment and consolation.

 Art is a creative process that stimulates positivity.
 Therapeutic art is based on the belief that creativity is an effective remedy that also enhances the quality of life for people who engage themselves.
-Art therapy can be used to raises patient insights, cope with stress, work through traumatic experiences and promote better relationships with family and friends.
+Art therapy can be used to raise patient insights, cope with stress, work through traumatic experiences and promote better relationships with family and friends.
 Put simply, art provides people with a new channel for self-expression.
 Further, art fosters a greater feeling of awareness and contributes to the healing process.

 Equine Assisted Learning (EAL) is a wonderful tool used to assist patients in self-learning.
 Horses are typically non-judgmental and have no expectations or motives.
 Therefore, a patient has the opportunity to increase their personal interactions without fear of rejection.